While many pilots opt to buy an iPad for aviation purposes, others prefer Android tablets, especially because they offer better value for money.

 The S7 has an 12.4″, 1600 x 2560 pixels display, and is available with 64GB or 128GB of internal storage.

-If you would prefer greater resolution (2800 x 1752), we would recommend the Galaxy S7+ with its exceptionally crisp AMOLED display is the logical choice.
+If you would prefer a larger screen (12.4″) with greater resolution (2800 x 1752), the Galaxy S7+ with its exceptionally crisp AMOLED display is the logical upgrade.

 Best Budget Pick: Amazon Fire HD 8